shibayashihiro/healingpathwaymassage/wp-content/plugins/wpforms-lite/readme.txt

 WPForms integrates with PayPal, Stripe, Square Payments, and Authorize.Net so you can easily accept credit card payments or take payments via PayPal.
 Bonus: you can also take signatures.

 We're proud to be a Stripe Verified Partner.
-This partnership allows us to build the best Stripe integration with early-access to features.
+This partnership allows us to build the best Stripe integration with early access to features.
 You can use our Stripe integration to accept both one-time payments as well as recurring payments while syncing all form data to your Stripe account.

 = Custom Calculator Forms =